CrashCortez/Cohpi4/README.md

 After the reboot open up wine configuration and let it download the needed files, mono and gecko I believe, just install everything it asks.

-You can also twist the theme on this image I like the XP one for nostalgia.
+You can also twist the theme on this image, I like the XP one for nostalgia.

 ## Automated installer

 Copy and paste the following into your terminal and it will autoset everything up for you should take 25-35 minutes depending on your internet speeds.